cfsworkload/blue-messenger/README.md

 ## Create Cloudant NoSQL DB through Bluemix Dashboard

+	intro
 * Log into your Dashboard at https://console.ng.bluemix.net/
-* From main select "ADD A SERVICE OR API"
+* From main select "ADD A SERVICE OR API" [possibly mention you need to scroll down]
 * In the top search bar type "cloudant" and select "Cloudant NoSQL DB"

 ![Example](images/cloudant.jpg)

+	explanation about filling out fields
 * In the "Space" select your desired space in your Bluemix account
 * In "App:" select "Leave unbound"
-* In "Service name:" put "Cloudant NoSQL DB-xh"
+* In "Service name:" put "Cloudant NoSQL DB-xh" [explain changing to "pc" or to remember name for manifest]
 * In your "Selected Plan:" leave it as default "Shared"
 * Select "CREATE"